kylecorry31/Trail-Sense/guides/en-US/guide_survival_chapter_4.md

 Insects are a good source of protein, but need to be gathered in large numbers to provide a substantial meal.
 If you don't want to eat insects, you can use them as bait for fishing or trapping.

 ### Collection
+Rotting logs, under rocks, and in grassy fields are good places to find insects.

 Do not eat the following insects:
 - Biting or stinging insects.
 - Hairy or brightly colored insects.